Why create an Illinois Alumni Club?

 Additional Important Information

-- Your club must adopt official University of Illinois branding standards for electronic and print promotion in addition to any merchandise related to the alumni club.
+- Your club is encouraged to adopt official University of Illinois branding standards for electronic and print promotion in addition to any merchandise related to the alumni club, including proper use of the Block I logo and the use of the official orange & blue colors.

 - The UIAA will not support the creation of a new alumni club if there is an existing Illini alumni club serving your region.

-- Any requests for university-affiliated VIPs (university leadership, athletic coaches, professors) must be coordinated with the UIAA and may not be undertaken independently by club officers.
+- Any requests for university-affiliated VIPs (university leadership, athletic coaches, professors) are strongly encouraged to be coordinated with the UIAA by club officers.

 Disband/suspend operations of an alumni club